 Planning is the most essential part which largely decides your success.
 We insist that while preparing for the CSE, everything should be planned.
 Your planning should be not only for a year or a month, but also for a week and even for a day.

-What to read or say to choose appropriate books or study materials is the part of planning as well.
+Correct selection of appropriate books or study materials is the part of planning as well.
 There are many books and study materials available in the market, which are prepared not keeping UPSC CSE syllabus in mind.

 To sum up, you should make your own plan.
 Everyone has his/her own way of preparation.
-So, prepare plan accordingly.
+So, prepare a plan accordingly.